 The entire patio at Lon’s — named after artist Lon Megargee, an artist and former Hermosa Inn manager — is stunning.
 Upon entering, you’ll see a fountain, trees, tables, and maybe a performing musician.
 Deeper in, you'll find beautiful views of Camelback Mountain and a cozy fireplace.
 Then there’s the food.
-Expect modern American entrées such as wood-fired Maine lobster, crème fraiche mashed potatoes, and truffle mac and cheese.
 Many of the ingredients on your plate, like basil and peppermint, were plucked from the Hermosa Inn’s onsite garden.
 And consider pairing your meal with something from the restaurant’s award-winning wine list or one of the spot’s specialty cocktails from the Last Drop Bar.

 The sprawling complex and one of Phoenix's hottest restaurants, Ocotillo focus quite a bit on their famous chicken, but they didn't forget the nature lover.
 There's an outdoor bar, coffee bar, and plenty of seating (from picnic tables to couches) at the culinary brainchild of chefs Walter Sterling and Sacha Levine.
 Don't miss the roasted cauliflower — when it's in season.
 Luckily, the Spanish Gin & Tonic never goes out of style.

 T. Cook’s5200 East Camelback Road